What We Do

 Online webinars and classes

 Online classes and webinars enhance our ability to reach out to the K9SAR community across the country and beyond.
-We offer classes such as Search Theory for K9 Teams as well as webinars on other topics of interest.
+We offer classes such as Search Theory for K9 Teams or Legal Considerations for the K9 Handler as well as webinars on other topics of interest.

 We’ve pulled together lists of resources and articles that can be helpful to SAR dog handlers at any level.